silverbulletmd/silverbullet/website/🔌 Query.md

 ```

 ### 1. What?
 The query plug is a built-in plug implementing the `<!-- #query -->` mechanism.
-You can use query plug to automatically receive information from your notes.
+You can use query plug to automatically receive information from your pages.

 ### 2. Syntax
 1. _start with_: `<!-- #query [QUERY GOES HERE] -->`
 2. _end with_: `<!-- /query -->`
 3. _write your query_: replace `[QUERY GOES HERE]` with any query you want using options below
-4. _available query options_: Usage of options is similar to general query language except special render option.
+4. _available query options_: Usage of options is similar to SQL except special `render` option.
 Render option is to use display the data in a format that you created in a separate template
    * `where`
-   * `order`
+   * `order by`
    * `limit`
    * `select`
    * `render`